top of page

 BRIEF BIO

 Jason Steinhauer is passionate about creating an educated, informed and historically and media literate citizenry.
-He formerly served as Founding Director of the Lepage Center for History in the Public Interest; is currently a Global Fellow at The Wilson Center and a Senior Fellow at the Foreign Policy Research Institute; an adjunct professor at the Maxwell School for Citizenship & Public Affairs; a contributor to TIME, CNN, RealClear Politics and DEVEX; a past editorial board member of The Washington Post "Made By History" section; a Presidential Counselor of the National World War II Museum; and an expert speaker for the U.S. Department of State.
+He formerly served as Founding Director of the Lepage Center for History in the Public Interest; is currently a Global Fellow at The Wilson Center and a Senior Fellow at the Foreign Policy Research Institute; an adjunct professor at the Maxwell School for Citizenship & Public Affairs; a contributor to TIME, CNN, RealClear Politics and DEVEX; a past editorial board member of The Washington Post "Made By History" section; a former Presidential Counselor of the National World War II Museum; and an expert speaker for the U.S. Department of State.
 He worked for seven years at the U.S. Library of Congress.

 In 2020, he founded the History Club show on Clubhouse, which he hosted regularly.
 The club grew to more than 100,000 members and averaged 2,500 participants per week.
-His History Club newsletter is currently read by policymakers, diplomats, scholars, and citizens worldwide.
-In 2014, he coined the term "History Communicators" and has worked with colleagues worldwide to create the field of History Communication.
+His newsletter is read in 49 states and 100 countries by policymakers, diplomats, scholars, and citizens.
+He is a leader in the field of Responsible Tech, engaging regularly with technology companies, governments and civil society on tech policy and serving on the Christ Church Advisory Network as well as an affiliate for All Tech is Human.
 He is the founder and CEO of the History Communication Institute, which comprises 150 scholars and practitioners on 6 continents.

-Jason has traveled to 10 countries with the U.S. Department of State as part of diplomatic exchanges between the United States and the European Union, meeting with government policymakers, military personnel, civil society organizations, scholars and students to discuss the effects of the Web and social media on public understandings of news, history and information.
+Jason has traveled to 11 countries with the U.S. Department of State as part of diplomatic exchanges between the United States and the European Union, meeting with government policymakers, military personnel, civil society organizations, scholars and students to discuss the effects of the Web and social media on public understandings of news, history and information.
 He has spoken at events across the United States and Europe and appears frequently in the media.
 A native New Yorker, he is a long-suffering New York Jets fan.

 bottom of page